F5Networks/f5-declarative-onboarding/docs/authentication.rst

 if you have administrator credentials for a BIG-IP running Declarative Onboarding you can use Declarative Onboarding to configure that BIG-IP.

-To deploy a declaration to some other target BIG-IP (not localhost) you must supply Declarative Onboarding with some credential (an access token or a name-and-passphrase combination) Declarative Onboarding can use to authenticate to the target.
-The role associated with that credential must have authorization to modify the target's configuration.

-Currently, there is no way to supply credentials for targets other than localhost with GET or DELETE requests, so you may issue POST requests with a suitable "action" values instead.

 Because Declarative Onboarding is an iControl LX extension, you can authenticate by including one of the following **header** values in your HTTP requests.

 Basic Auth